mattias-fjellstrom/tfc-create-workspace/README.md

 # GitHub Actions for creating workspaces in Terraform Cloud

-With this action you can create workspaces in Terraform Cloud as part of your GitHub actions workflows.
+With this action you can create workspaces in Terraform Cloud as part of your GitHub Actions workflows.

 - This action should be preceded by the [mattias-fjellstrom/tfc-setup](https://github.com/mattias-fjellstrom/tfc-setup/blob/main/action.yaml) action to configure required environment variables.
 See the sample below.
 - The action only supports authenticating to Terraform Cloud using an API token, read the [Terraform Cloud documentation](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens) about tokens.